 Materials and Tools For Ceiling Light Installation

-How to Install a Ceiling Light: 7 Steps
+How to Install a Ceiling Light In 7 Simple Steps

 When removing the old light fixture, make sure to turn off the power on the main circuit panel.
 Remove the screws and lower it.